 With San José being the capital, you are sure to find everything you need to keep your family happy and well cared for.

-Clinica Biblica is in San José and is one of the larger private healthcare hospitals in the country and is commonly used by expatriates.
+Clinica Biblica is in San José and is one of the larger private healthcare hospitals in the country.
+It is commonly used by expatriates.

 There are even selections of English or bilingual to help your children integrate within the culture with approaches centered around the well-being and greatness of the child.